IanRPage/RPEngine/README.md

 - [x] implement proper resizing
 - [x] add a Verlet integration based resolver to `Simulator`
 - [ ] implement spatial grid broad-phase
+- [ ] remove use of vectors and replace with arrays and measure performance difference
 - [ ] look into changing neighbors container in queries to a linked list instead of a vector
 - [ ] MAYBE improve wall collision code by only checking particles along the walls or something
 - [ ] add a UI option for toggling between Euler-Impulse and Verlet-Position based collisions